Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 If durability is your top priority, fiberglass windows are an excellent investment.
 They are stronger than vinyl and won’t warp, crack, or fade, even in harsh weather.
 This strength also allows for slimmer frames, which means more glass and a better view.
 Fiberglass is generally more expensive than vinyl, with prices typically ranging from $500 to $1,500 per window.
 While the upfront cost is higher, their superior energy efficiency and longevity mean you’re investing in a product that’s built to last.
 Many homeowners find the long-term benefits of fiberglass well worth the initial price.

-The Price of Composite Windows
+The Cost Breakdown for Composite Windows

 Can’t decide between the look of wood and the low maintenance of vinyl?
 Composite windows offer the best of both worlds.
 Made from a blend of materials like wood fibers and polymers, they mimic the appearance of wood without the demanding upkeep.
 They are strong, energy-efficient, and resistant to moisture and decay.
 Composite windows fall into the mid-to-high end of the price spectrum, typically costing between $300 and $1,200 per window.
 They are a great middle-ground option for homeowners who want a premium look and feel with less maintenance.